List of Apple Inc. media events: Apple event (September 15, 2020)

 An Apple Event was held on September 15, 2020, with the tagline "Time flies."
 It took place as a virtual event, pre-recorded at Apple Park.
 Amongst the many announcements include the Apple Watch Series 6, the Apple Watch SE, the fourth-generation iPad Air, and the iPad (8th generation). iOS 14, iPadOS 14, watchOS 7 and tvOS 14 were released a day later.

 Apple event (October 13, 2020)

-An Apple Event was held on October 13, 2020, with the tagline "Hi, Speed."
+An Apple Event was held on October 13, 2020, with the tagline "Hi, Speed" referring to the support of the 5G cellular standard.
 It also took place as a virtual event at Apple Park, just like the previous one held on September 15.
 The HomePod mini, iPhone 12 mini, iPhone 12, iPhone 12 Pro, and iPhone 12 Pro Max were announced at the event.
 Preorders for iPhone 12 and iPhone 12 Pro began on October 16 and shipping began on October 23.
 The iPhone 12 mini and iPhone 12 Pro Max were available for preorder on November 6, and started shipping on November 13.
 Verizon CEO Hans Vestberg appeared alongside Tim Cook to discuss 5G.